-- Resting or adhering slender objects (tools, brooms, clothing, wires, tape) on front-side of operating modules, or when within ~2 m (~6.6 ft) above operating modules, especially when the shadow is oriented parallel to cells - ► Fixed objects within ~2 m (~6.6 ft) above operating modules that cast a shadow over the long dimension of the cells.
-Close objects (posts, ropes, fences, etc.) can begin to increase risk of partial shading of full cells when within ~2 m (~6.6 ft) from the front-side of operating module - A support to the back rails or mounting method of modules that fully shades the entire length of a cell (either partially or completely) - Cleaning robots or other mechanisms that traverse the module while the system is operating - ► Row-to-row shading when the modules are installed in landscape orientation - Closely "stair-stepped" trackers on northerly slopes (northern hemisphere), or southerly slopes (southern hemisphere).
+- ▶ Resting or adhering slender objects (tools, brooms, clothing, wires, tape) on front-side of operating modules, or when within ~2 m (~6.6 ft) above operating modules, especially when the shadow is oriented parallel to cells - ► Fixed objects within ~2 m (~6.6 ft) above operating modules that cast a shadow over the long dimension of the cells.
+Close objects (posts, ropes, fences, etc.) can begin to increase risk of partial shading of full cells when within ~2 m (~6.6 ft) from the front-side of operating module - ► A support frame or mounting method on the long edge(s) of modules that fully shades the entire length of a cell (either partially or completely) - ▶ Cleaning robots or other mechanisms that traverse the module while the system is operating - ▶ Row-to-row shading when the modules are installed in landscape orientation - ► Closely "stair-stepped" trackers on northerly slopes (northern hemisphere), or southerly slopes (southern hemisphere).